axololly/chess/README.md

 Quick heads up: I used `.NET 8.0` for this.

 If you want to use this library in your own code, you can find it on NuGet under the name `Axololly.Chess.MoveGenerator`.
 A new version was published because I'm a little bit dumb and I missed a few things.

+I'll probably add PGN inputting and outputting at some point.
+Don't hold me accountable for this.

 ### Example Code